RunProgrammer/TCP-Server-Client-Socket/README.md

-# 🔌 Python TCP Client-Server Messaging App
+# 🔌 Python TCP Client-Server Protocol

 This project is a simple **multi-threaded TCP client-server messaging system** built using Python's `socket` and `threading` libraries.
 It allows multiple clients to connect to a single server and exchange simple text messages using a custom fixed-size header protocol.